webrecorder/browsertrix-crawler/docs/docs/user-guide/rate-limits.md

 The simplest mechanism for detection is by checking the status code.
 By default, the crawler now skips all pages that have a 403, 429, or 503 status code.
 This list can be customized with the `--rateLimitStatusCodes` setting, which accepts a list of status codes to always skip and retry.

-The crawler also includes a custom option `--rateLimitOnMatch`, which can take one more values in the form of `<regex>` or `<regex>:<status>`, e.g. `--rateLimitOnMatch <regex-1> --rateLimitOnMatch <regex-2>:<status>`.
+The crawler also includes a custom option `--rateLimitOnMatch`, which can take additional values in the form of `<regex>` or `<regex>:<status>`, e.g. `--rateLimitOnMatch <regex-1> --rateLimitOnMatch <regex-2>:<status>`.
 This setting allows for custom detection of CAPTCHAs and rate-limited pages based on page content, and optionally status code, so even 200 pages can be flagged as rate limited.

 ## Rate Limit Counters